lorrainebaynosa/liri-node-app/README.md

 ![](images/concert-this_Lifehouse.jpg)

-The information for each event displays on the terminal:
+The information for each event for Lifehouse displays on the terminal: